smarak-10/smarak-10/README.md

 🌱 I’m currently learning DevOps, Machine Learning and Blockchain stuff!.

-💬 part from being a passionate coder and a debater, I hold an interest in music and sports.
+💬 Apart from being a passionate coder and a debater, I hold an interest in music and sports.

 📫 How to reach me: if you have an idea or think we can collaborate on something, drop me a text through any of the mediums below!